 Portion Out Supplements

-If you have many horses and many different supplement regimens, try portioning them out for each feeding and each day you are gone.
+If you have many horses and many different supplement regimens, try portioning them out for each day you are gone.
 Label the bags with the days of the week and either AM or PM.
 This will insure that your horse is getting the right amount of supplements he needs and won’t put too much strain on your pet sitter to get it right.